medhatelmasry/OrleansSqlServer/readme.txt

     dotnet run 22222

-    - In the silo terminal windows you will notice that both silos are regognizing one another.
+    - In the silo terminal windows you will notice that both silos are recognizing one another.

-    - In the OrleansMembershipTable you will notice that another row is added for the secons silo.
+    - In the OrleansMembershipTable you will notice that another row is added for the second silo.

     - Run more requests and you will see that they are routed to different silos.